JYNi16/DFT-tools/README.md

 3. Rotation : Oct rotation scripts coded by fortran.
 4. Supercell : scripts for making supercell coded by python.
 5. Band structure : scripts for band structure calculation coded by fortran.
-6. diff_POSCAR : scripts for make finite difference between two POSCAR files, such as FE and PE.
+6. diff_POSCAR : scripts for making finite difference between two POSCAR files, such as FE and PE.